Life Is A Marathon, Not A Sprint: [Stop Chasing Quick Wins]

-Stop chasing quick wins because life is not a sprint; it’s a marathon.
+Stop chasing quick wins because life isn’t a sprint; it’s a marathon.

 And if you want to achieve real, lasting success, you must stop chasing quick wins and start embracing the marathon mentality.